fastlane/fastlane/README.md

 ## Build Step
 Use the following as your build step:
 ```
-fastlane appstore --trace
+fastlane appstore
 ```
 Replace `appstore` with the lane you want to use.
-I recommend appending the `--trace` to make debugging easier in case something goes wrong.

 ## Test Results and Screenshtos